progiez/nptel-assignment-answers/README.md

 # NPTEL Assignment Answers 2024 with Solutions (July-Dec)

-Welcome to the NPTEL Assignment Answers 2024 repository!
-This repository contains comprehensive answers and solutions for various NPTEL courses.
+NPTEL Assignment Answers and Solutions 2024 (July-Dec).
+Get Answers of Week 1 2 3 4 5 6 7 8 8 10 11 12 for all courses.
+This guide offers clear and accurate answers for your all assignments across various NPTEL courses

 ## How to Use This Repo to See NPTEL Assignment Answers and Solutions 2024